Power Cuts And Transport Chaos As Storm Eowyn Hits Ireland And UK - UrduPoint

 Power Cuts And Transport Chaos As Storm Eowyn Hits Ireland And UK

-Glasgow, (APP - UrduPoint / Pakistan Point News - 24th Jan, 2025) Storm Eowyn barrelled in from the Atlantic Friday causing havoc across Ireland, Northern Ireland and Scotland and leaving hundreds of thousands of homes without power, flights grounded and schools shut, officials said.
+Dublin, (APP - UrduPoint / Pakistan Point News - 25th Jan, 2025) Storm Eowyn caused havoc Friday as it battered Ireland, Northern Ireland and Scotland, killing one person and leaving hundreds of thousands of homes without power, flights grounded and schools shut, officials said.

 Gusts of 183 kilometres (114 miles) per hour -- breaking an 80-year-old record -- brought down power lines, felled trees, blocked roads and destroyed two Irish sports facilities.